codsen/codsen/packages/object-merge-advanced/README.md

 In certain cases, there are custom actions needed:

 1) passing value objects back into the main function _recursively_ (when both values are plain objects),
-2) array merge paying extra attention to options object and array contents (special measures for objects within), or
+2) array merge paying extra attention to options object and array contents (special measures for objects within),
-3) Boolean "and" composition (when both values are Boolean).
+3) Logical "OR" composition (when both values are Boolean).

 I challenge you to check `test.js` unit tests to see this library in action.